Dub.co vs. FirstPromoter: What’s the Right Affiliate Platform for SaaS

 At a high level, this is the most important distinction.

 FirstPromoter is built specifically to run affiliate and referral programs.
-Everything — from dashboards to emails to commissions — is optimized around managing promoters and their earnings.
+Everything is optimized around managing promoters and their earnings.

 Neither approach is inherently better.
 They simply serve different priorities.